Four Money-Saving Tips for New Entrepreneurs

 That’s actually more than 20% less space business owners leased just 15 years ago.
 And the trend may even accelerate.
 According to the same study, a vast majority of US executives plans to lease less than 100 square feet of dedicated office space per employee by next year.

-3. Invest More in Employee Retention
+3. Invest More in Outsourcing Services Over Hiring Employees and Prioritize Employee Retention

 As Center for American Progress’ studies show, replacing an average worker, not an executive can cost you up to 20% of the worker’s yearly salary.
 That sounds like a lot, right?
 Unfortunately, some experts think that this estimate is even modest.